webofdata/specification-archived/specification.md

 ## Common Definitions

 The following swagger data type definitions are used and referenced throughout the protocol description.
 They are listed here just once.
+Note that as the structures of entities are dynamic the swagger JSON types are copnsidered open.

 ``` yaml
 definitions: